galaxyeagle/galaxyeagle.github.io/pages/literary/to-mummy.md

 I can’t explain your love for me.
 For what so worthy have I done yet?
-You inflate what little honours I’ve achieved, and make it look like mountains.
+You inflate the little honours I’ve achieved, and make it look like mountains.
 You deserved better.
 A million generations have one mother like you.
 I must’ve been a God in my last life to become your son.